leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing/face_sets.rst

 Face Sets
 *********

-Face Sets are another way to control the visibility state of the mesh in Sculpt Mode.
+Face sets are another way to control the visibility state of the mesh in Sculpt Mode.
 They are designed to work in modes where brushes are the primary way of interaction and they provide much more control when working with meshes with complex shapes and overlapping surfaces.
-Geometry can be assigned to a Face Set and each Face Set is represented as a different color in the 3D Viewport.
+Geometry can be assigned to a face set and each face set is represented as a different color in the 3D Viewport.
-A pie menu to edit Face Sets can be accessed with :kbd:`W`.
+A pie menu to edit face sets can be accessed with :kbd:`W`.

 .. _bpy.ops.sculpt.face_sets_create: